Jennifer Coolidge: 1999–2006: Film breakthrough

-2006–2011: Supporting roles in comedies and television work
+2006–2011: Television roles

+In 2006, she guest starred on an episode of Top Chef, and played Adam Sandler's wife's friend, Janine, in the comedy film Click.
 She appeared in the 2006 film Date Movie as a spoof of Barbra Streisand's Meet the Fockers character.
 The film received unfavorable critic reviews and Rotten Tomatoes ranked the film 77th in the 100 worst reviewed films of the 2000s, with a rating of 6%.
-However, Variety did praise Coolidge for providing a few bright moments with a spot-on spoof of Barbra Streisand, albeit otherwise unimpressed describing the film as "padded and repetitious".
+However, Variety did praise Coolidge for providing a few bright moments with a spot-on spoof of Streisand, albeit otherwise unimpressed describing the film as "padded and repetitious".

 Epic Movie, released in 2007 and made by the same people behind Date Movie, was the first movie in which she received a starring role.
-In the film she played the "White Bitch" (the White Witch) of Gnarnia (Narnia), a lampoon of the Disney and Walden Media film The Chronicles of Narnia: the Lion, the Witch and the Wardrobe.
+In the film she played the "White Bitch" (the White Witch) of Gnarnia (Narnia), a lampoon of the Disney and Walden Media film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 A. O. Scott of The New York Times called the film "irreverent and also appreciative, dragging its satiric prey down to the lowest pop-cultural denominator" and added, "The humor is coarse and occasionally funny.
 The archly bombastic score ... is the only thing you might call witty.
 But happily, Jennifer Coolidge and Fred Willard show up ... to add some easy, demented class."

 During 2007, Coolidge appeared on Thank God You're Here and The Closer, on TNT.
-In 2008, she guest starred on The Secret Life of the American Teenager as a call girl.
+In 2008, she guest-starred on The Secret Life of the American Teenager as a call girl.
 In the second season, she was a frequently recurring character, now playing the fiancé of Ben's dad and future stepmother of Ben.
 She also starred in the 2008 Lifetime Television film Living Proof.
 Coolidge appeared in the 2008 film Soul Men as Rosalee.

 In 2009, Coolidge took a dramatic role in Bad Lieutenant: Port of Call New Orleans as Genevieve McDonagh.
 The film premiered on September 9, 2009, at the 66th Venice International Film Festival, and it opened in general release in the United States on November 20, 2009.
 Also In 2009, she starred alongside Heather Graham and Amber Heard in ExTerminators, a black comedy about a set of women who form their own "silent revolution", wreaking havoc on the abusive men in their lives.

 In 2010, Coolidge appeared in another film starring Hilary Duff titled Beauty & the Briefcase, an ABC Family television film produced by Image Entertainment that originally aired on April 18, 2010.
 It was based on the novel Diary of a Working Girl by Daniella Brodsky.
 The film was released on DVD and Blu-ray in the US on February 8, 2011.